 In Unincorporated Nevada County:

-- Non-emergency concerns, please report through the Service Request Tool at https://nevadacountyca.portal.iworq.net/portalhome/nevadacountyca.
+• Non-emergency concerns for public roadways, report through the County’s Service Request Tool at https://nevadacountyca.portal.iworq.net/portalhome/nevadacountyca.

-In City of Grass Valley, Nevada City, or Town of Truckee:
+In the City of Grass Valley, Nevada City, or the Town of Truckee:

 PLACER COUNTY